Tibetan Muslims: Fourteenth century to present

 Extensive trade with Kashmir, Ladakh, and Baltistan also brought Muslims to Tibet especially after the adoption or growing presence of Islam in these regions starting from the fourteenth century.
 The ongoing growth of Muslims continued as an effect of the Tibetan-Ladakhi treaty of 1684 in which the Tibetan government allowed trade missions from Ladakh to enter Lhasa every three years.
 Many Kashmiri and Ladakhi Muslims joined these missions with some settling in Tibet.

 During the reign of the Dalai Lama Ngawang Lobsang Gyatso (1617–1682), a permanent Muslim community settled down in Tibet.
 They were permitted to elect their own council of representatives, settle their group's legal disputes with Islamic law, and some land was donated to them for the construction of a mosque close to Lhasa.
 The community soon adopted aspects of Tibetan culture like dress, diet, and the Tibetan language.

 An influx of Kashmiri Muslims in Nepal (originally having trade contacts with their kin in Tibet) fled to Tibet starting from 1769 due to the invasion of the Kathmandu Valley by Prithvi Narayan Shah.
 As early as the seventeenth century, Ningxia and other northwestern Hui (Chinese Muslims) began to settle in the eastern regions of Tibet (like in Amdo).
-They intermarried with the local Tibetans and continued to have to extensive trade contacts with other Muslims inside China.
+They intermarried with the local Tibetans and continued to have extensive trade contacts with other Muslims inside China.

 Another recent wave of new Muslim settlers began after the Dogra conquest of Tibet in 1841.
 Many Kashmiri, Balti and Ladakhi Muslim troops (who were taken as prisoners when fighting against the Dogra army) stayed behind to settle in Tibet.
 A few Hindu Dogras also settled in Tibet and subsequently converted to Islam.